-As depicted below, our conscious active brain, is dominated by highly active beta and gamma waves.
+Our conscious active brain, is dominated by highly active beta and gamma waves.
 When we are relaxed - but not asleep - alpha waves predominate.
 As we become drowsy and fall asleep theta and delta waves become more active (notably, these brain waves are associated with dreaming).

 Broadly speaking, Timmermann and his team discovered that all rhythms were dampened during the DMT-induced psychedelic experience.
 This effect was however, more noticeable for alpha wave activity.
 Since activation of alpha waves is thought to represent “active disengagement from the environment”, their dampening during a DMT trip was used to support the claims made by participants that they were significantly more engaged with the environment on DMT.
 Timmermann suggests that increased disorganization within the brain, may be responsible for this detachment from the self and the resulting “unity” with the world.
 Furthermore, having asked the volunteers to monitor the intensity of their experience throughout the experiment, the researchers found a significant correlation between increased activation of delta and gamma waves and periods of the highest intensity.
 Similar to what occurs in the brain whilst we are in a dream-state.